-Butterfly swimmers who are extra tired tend to amuse other swimmers and coaches on the sidelines, who like to chuckle that the swimmer “has got a piano on his back.”
-Professor Björn Ekblom at the Swedish School of Sport and Health Sciences in Stockholm has described the process experienced by the swimmer carrying a piano as: “A lot of bodily functions are temporarily shut off.
+Butterfly swimmers who are extra tired tend to amuse other swimmers and coaches on the sidelines, who like to chuckle that the swimmer has “got a piano on his back.”
+Professor Björn Ekblom at the Swedish School of Sport and Health Sciences in Stockholm has described the process experienced by the swimmer carrying a piano as, “A lot of bodily functions are temporarily shut off.
 Your vision gets blurry, you don’t hear and you’re unable to think clearly.
-Meanwhile, a lot of other functions, such as the respiratory center and your heart’s ability to pump, are affected.”
+Meanwhile, a lot of other functions are affected, such as the respiratory center and your heart’s ability to pump.”

 What’s usually blamed for this is lactic acid, also known as lactate, as it is said to make the muscles so acidic that they stop working.
 However, this is not the case, as more recent research has shown that muscle fatigue has nothing to do at all with lactic acid.

 We know that there is muscle fatigue similar to a functional collapse in sports where athletes work very hard between 30 seconds and a few minutes.
-Håkan Westerblad at Karolinska Institutet has contributed with important research in this field.
-His predecessor at the same university, Jöns Jacob Berzelius, was already in 1804 able to show that a tired muscle contains more lactic acid than a rested muscle.
-A rested muscle has a pH level of 7.05, whereas a muscle of a swimmer having performed an intense race may be as acidic as a pH level of 6.5.
+Håkan Westerblad at Karolinska Institutet has contributed important research in this field.
+His predecessor at the same university, Jöns Jacob Berzelius, showed in 1804 that a tired muscle contains more lactic acid than a rested muscle.
+A rested muscle has a pH level of 7.05, where a muscle of a swimmer that has performed an intense race may be as acidic as a pH level of 6.5.

-This example teaches us the difference between the concepts of causality and correlation.
+This example teaches us the difference between causality and correlation.
 The fact that lactic acid is present in all muscles exhausted by a workout is a correlation.
 If this exhaustion had been the result of lactic acid, then it would have been a causal relationship.
-In the 2010s, however, Westerblad was able to show that muscle fatigue could be the result of a number of factors and that lactic acid isn’t one of them.
+In the 2010s, however, Westerblad was able to show that muscle fatigue could be the result of a number of factors, none of which are lactic acid.
 When physiologists study lactic acid, they see lactate ions and hydrogen ions, where the former have turned out having only a negligible effect on muscle function.
-An increased amount of hydrogen ions, that is to say a decreased pH level in the muscle, may surely affect some muscle functions, but not to any significant extent.
+An increased amount of hydrogen ions—a decreased pH level in the muscle—may surely affect some muscle functions, but not to any significant extent.
 Instead, they have seen a strong correlation between phosphate ions disturbing and impairing muscle function during exhaustion, especially when the glycogen level in the muscle is low.

-So, why is it so common to measure blood lactate in athletes – have coaches failed to understand anything whatsoever?
+So, why is it so common to measure blood lactate in athletes?
+Have coaches failed to understand anything whatsoever?

 Measuring the level of lactate in the blood is easy.
 One can see a clear correlation between fatigue and a high concentration of lactic acid.
-The explanation for this is that the muscles work so hard that there is not enough oxygen to push them on further, which is when lactate comes in as somewhat of a substitute.
-The more tired the muscles, the more lactate is needed.
-The lactate level in the blood thus reflects the effort, but has nothing to do with why the muscle is not performing as well.
+The explanation for this is that the muscles work so hard that there is not enough oxygen to push them further, which is when lactate comes in as somewhat of a substitute.
+The more tired the muscles are, the more lactate that is needed.
+The lactate level in the blood thus reflects the effort but has nothing to do with why the muscle is not performing as well.